 If you search for "wireguard remote access," nearly every result is a step-by-step guide walking you through manual setup on a Linux server.
 These guides are accurate, but they reveal just how much work is involved.
 Here is what a typical manual setup requires:

-5. Configure firewall rules.
-The WireGuard interface alone does not route traffic.
-You need to enable IP forwarding in the kernel (sysctl net.ipv4.ip_forward=1), then write iptables or nftables rules to masquerade traffic from the WireGuard subnet out through the LAN interface.
-A typical PostUp rule in wg0.conf looks like iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE.
-Get the interface name wrong, forget to persist the rules across reboots, or misconfigure the chains, and remote clients connect to the tunnel but cannot reach anything on the LAN.
+Key point: The WireGuard interface alone does not route traffic.
+You need to enable IP forwarding in the kernel, write iptables or nftables masquerade rules, and persist them across reboots.
+A single misconfigured chain means remote clients connect to the tunnel but cannot reach anything on the LAN.

-6. Create client configuration files for every device.
-Each client needs its own .conf file with the interface address, private key, DNS server, and a [Peer] block pointing at the server's public key and endpoint.
-You write the file on the server, then transfer it to the client via QR code, USB drive, or scp.
-For mobile devices, you typically use qrencode to generate a QR code from the config file.
+Every client device needs its own .conf file with the interface address, private key, DNS server, and a [Peer] block pointing at the server's public key and endpoint.
+You write the file on the server, then transfer it to each client via QR code, USB drive, or scp.
 There is no central management — every device is a separate, manually-maintained configuration.
+And there is no built-in dashboard, no peer list, no connection status, no traffic stats.
+You check the tunnel with wg show, read logs with journalctl, and troubleshoot with tcpdump.
+When a peer cannot connect, debugging is mostly guesswork — WireGuard is intentionally silent about invalid peers to avoid leaking information.

-8. Ongoing maintenance.
-When you want to revoke access for a lost device, you remove the peer block from wg0.conf and restart the interface.
-There is no revocation list or certificate expiry like OpenVPN — you manage the peer list manually.
-Server updates, kernel upgrades, and distribution changes can all break the WireGuard configuration if you are not careful.
+Ongoing maintenance adds another layer.
+Revoking access for a lost device means manually removing the peer block from wg0.conf and restarting the interface.
+There is no revocation list or certificate expiry.
+Server updates, kernel upgrades, and distribution changes can all break the configuration.
 And all of this runs on a general-purpose Linux server that you are also responsible for hardening and patching.

 Each of these steps is well-documented, but together they represent a significant amount of Linux systems administration.
 For experienced sysadmins, it is straightforward but tedious.
 For everyone else — small business owners, home lab enthusiasts who want remote access without becoming network engineers — it is a barrier.